manoj-ayyappan/manoj-ayyappan/README.md

 Portfolio - https://manoj-ayyappan.github.io/portfolio/

-I am a Computer Science Graduate student at NC State University, Raleigh, NC, USA.
+I am a recent graduate from NC State University with a Masters in Computer Science.
 You can reach me at manojayyappan18@gmail.com

 Love -